Tax Tips

 - Qualified Business Deduction (QBD).
 Generally you can deduct 20% of profit from your income.

 - Standard Mileage Rates.
-The 2022 rate for business use of your vehicle is 58.5¢ through June 30, 2022 and 62.5¢ a mile after.
+The 2023 rate for business use of your vehicle is 65.5¢.
 It’s extremely important to have a mileage log or all deductions could be disallowed.

 - IRS letters and notices are only sent to you by mail through the United States Postal Service (USPS).